The First Things I Do When Loading a New Football Manager Save

 10. Sketch Out a Plan For The Save; Intentions, Visions & Goals

-When the moment comes when you shall select the team to manage and while setting up your manager profile, you need to have in mind the objectives and intentions with your save, whether the save will focus on solely youth development, implementing a certain tactical style or get a specific club back to where they belong, as these issues requires different things from you.
+When the moment comes when you shall select the team to manage and while setting up your manager profile, you need to have in mind the objectives and intentions with your save, whether the save will focus on solely youth development, implementing a certain tactical style or get a specific club back to where they belong, as these issues require different things from you.

 As seen in the headline features reveal, FM20 will incorporate club visions, season expectations and club culture objectives which you’ll be judged upon during your tenure, which will set some boundaries in your save.